 How to Open .Derp Virus File files?

-You can't.
+You can't without a decryptor.
 At this point, the .Derp Virus File files are encrypted.
-You can only open them once they are decrypted.
+You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Do not panic, and backup the files.
 If a decryptor did not decrypt your .Derp Virus File files successfully, then do not despair, because this virus is still new.